yeenbean/boxer/README.md

 * No additional software required
 * Likely works with `podman` using an alias (untested)

-⚠️ *`boxer` always pulls the latest version of an image.
-At this time, you cannot specify a tag for an image.* ⚠️

 ## Setup

 Add the following code to your `.bashrc` or `.zshrc` file, then restart your terminal: